 A Star Is Born, the latest remake of William A. Wellman's 1937 film, as well as Bradley Cooper's directorial debut, stars Cooper as Jackson Maine, a rockstar hanging to life by a thread simultaneously led closer to rock bottom by alcoholism and drug addiction.
-One rough night in drunken stupor, Jackson stumbles into a gay bar and watches as Ally (Lady Gaga) performs an exuberant cover of Édith Piaf's "La vie en rose."
+One rough night in drunken stupor, Jackson stumbles into a drag bar and watches as Ally (Lady Gaga) performs an exuberant cover of Édith Piaf's "La vie en rose."
 Her heavily-made up face, veiled in red spotlight, distorts her unwanted features and overshadows a modest life as a restaurant server.
 Dusk approaches as the pair leaves together, ending up in a secluded parking lot.
 Seclusion causes the masks to come off, and at once the pair realize that they—singer-songwriters of preternatural talent, capable of conjuring hit records from thin air—are perfect for each other.

 Their fates are thus locked together and sealed: Jackson—Jack to Ally—invites his new girlfriend on tour.
 The excursion introduces Ally to nationwide attention and the opportunity to become a star of her own.
 Like its predecessors, the structure of A Star is Born is that of two timelines moving in opposite directions, a literal crossfade: As Ally's blossoming career fades in, Jack's career fades out into oblivion.
 It has long been the conceit of the quasi-franchise to suggest that men like Jack are inclined to be jealous of women like Ally.
 Lady Gaga's 2008 music video for "Paparazzi" likewise shuffles the cards of this game, imagining the diva as a celebrity sabotaged, nearly killed by an attention-hungry lover.
 In this rendition of the familiar tune, fame functions as a double-edged sword that pierces something less ethereal than money, drugs, and sex, something like art.
 The questions, then, become far more speculative wonders: Can pure genius survive without compromise or surrender to fear?
 Can two geniuses, masters at the same craft, be together without the presence of competition?